 Getting bridges in Phoenix can be a less invasive and more affordable option compared to implants.
 Implants require a post to fuse to the jawbone and can take several weeks; on the other hand, bridges can be placed fairly quickly—often in just two appointments.
 There is no dental surgery required, although some patients need a deep cleaning prior to crown placement.
 Many insurance policies may partially cover bridges, and our reputable Phoenix dental office will help communicate with your insurance company.

 Dental implants are the most modern way to replace missing teeth.
 Unfortunately, insurance companies still consider this procedure to be cosmetic.
-When you are considering how to replace your missing tooth or teeth, be sure to ask Dr. Scott Connell and his team about the benefits of dental implants.
+When you are considering how to replace your missing tooth or teeth, be sure to ask Dr. Scott Connell and his team about the benefits of dental implants or partials.